liferay/clay/clayui.com/content/docs/get-started/clay.md

 ---
 title: "What is Clay"
-weight: 4
+description: "Clay is Liferay's web implementation of its Lexicon Experience Language.
+Built with Bootstrap as a foundation, it's comprised of HTML, CSS, and JS."
+order: 2
 ---

-### What is Clay?

-Clay is Liferay's web implementation of its Lexicon Experience Language.
-Built with Bootstrap as a foundation, it's comprised of HTML, CSS, and JS.

 ### Why Clay?